RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 </p>

 <p>
 Commit the current version to Subversion.
-Right-click on directory trunk and select <strong>SVN Commit…</strong>.
+Right-click on directory trunk and select <strong>SVN Commit</strong>.
 Include all the newly created files.
 </p>

 <p>
-Enter a message like “Finalize 1.x”, select all files and press OK.
+Enter a message like "Finalize 1.x", select all files and press OK.
 Now the files will also be displayed with a green icon in Windows explorer.
 </p>

 </div>